Christmas Skin Survival Guide – Part 5

 My dear friend Tina Bruce from Restore A Yoga Mum suggested the “legs up on the wall pose”.
 This restorative yoga posture (Vaparita Karani) is one of the most nourishing, grounding and calming poses.
 You lie on your back with your sit-bones as close to the wall as is comfortable for you.
 From there, you extend your legs up on the wall, so that the backs of your legs are resting against it.
 She also suggested supine spinal twists, and bananasana side bends for detoxing, and dragon lunges or sleeping swan poses for hip releasing.

-A contrast shower is incredible for boosting circulation, while targeting lymphatic system.
+A contrast shower is incredible for boosting circulation, while targeting the lymphatic system.
 The hot water dilates the vessels while the cold water restricts them.
-Added bonus is that it will wake you up like nobody’s business!!
+An added bonus is that it will wake you up like nobody’s business!!

 Read Step 4: Christmas Skin Survival Guide